cjneely10/cjneely10.github.io/_posts/2019-08-23-MetaSanity-Demo-part-1.md

 This is great, but our completion requirement of 90% may be a bit strict for this dataset - only a small number of the initial genomes are of sufficient completion to be used downstream.

-In fact, if we query the results for high quality, non-redundant genomes, we can see that very few passed the combined filtering values:
+In fact, if we query the results for high quality, non-redundant genomes, we can see that only half of the dataset passed the combined filtering values:

 `dbdm -c Metagenomes/ SUMMARIZE -t evaluation -q hqnr`